drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2026-01
+_01/05 15:39_ But in https://cygwin.com/pipermail/cygwin/2026-January/259210.html is included, `Thanks for the report and the test case.
+I looked into the issue and found the cause.
+I also confirmed that the patch attached solves the issue.

+Could anyone please review the patch?`,

+a response to a bug report, it should be,

+`Could someone please review the patch?`,

+Why?

+`Does anyone want to review the patch?` is OK, because the answer is `Yes/No`, but in the other `OK/Sorry` and it expresses hope/expectation so is not ok?

 _01/05 15:29_ To a first approximation, `some` in positive statements, and `any` only in negative statements, conditional clauses and questions.